sparky-vision/ha-lcars-layout-templates/README.md

 ```

 You'll want to adjust those numbers so that they line up nicely with the buttons, and size nicely for your device.

+Anyway, have fun, and I hope I'll have more time to work on this project, make some more layouts (I already have some ideas) and contribute to a very cool community.
+If you have ideas for further layouts, let me know!